◊◊◊◊

 Mix Splenda, cocoa, and salt in saucepan; stir in water.
 Cook and stir over medium heat until mixture boils; boil and stir 2 minutes.
 Stir in milk and heat.
 DO NOT BOIL.
 Remove from heat; add vanilla.

 One serving.
-Modified from recipe on the Ghiradelli Cocoa can.
+Modified from recipe on the Ghiradelli Cocoa can to use Splenda and low fat milk.

 1 cup low fat milk